stephendpmurphy/icm20948/README.md

 #include "icm20948_api.h"
 ```

+// TODO - Add insturctions for compiling with a specific compiler (GNU-ARM, AVR-GCC, etc)

 #### Adding to your own source/project
 The other option for integrating the source into your project, is to include everything directly into your project
 * Set your include directories to both the inc/ and src/ folders.